USEPA/hwip/docs/Results/site-details-report.md

 ### Site History

-The Site History Details table lists all previous names and federal generator categories for the site, along with date the information was received in EPA's RCRAInfo.
+The Site History Details table lists all previous names and federal generator categories for the site, along with date the information was received in EPA's RCRAInfo system.